jeremyjosol/EauClairesSalon/README.md

 ## Application Setup

-1. Clone this repo.
-2. Open your shell (e.g., Terminal or GitBash) and navigate to this project's production directory called `HairSalon`.
+1. Open your shell (e.g., Terminal or GitBash) and navigate to this project's production directory called `HairSalon`.
-3. Within the production directory `HairSalon`, create a new file entitled `appsettings.json`.
+2. Within the production directory `HairSalon`, create a new file entitled `appsettings.json`.
-4. Within `appsettings.json`, enter the following code:
+3. Within `appsettings.json`, enter the following code:
 ```json
 {
   "ConnectionStrings": {